-Antigua City: We serve in the beautiful southern city of Antigua.
-Located just 40 minutes from Guatemala City, Antigua is a small city surrounded by volcanoes, famous for its Spanish colonial buildings, many of them restored after the 1773 earthquake that ended the 200-year-old regime in Antigua as the colonial capital of Guatemala.
+Antigua City: We serve in the beautiful southern city of Antigua, located just 40 minutes from Guatemala City.
+A small city surrounded by volcanoes, Antigua is famous for its Spanish colonial buildings, many of them restored after the 1773 earthquake that ended its 200-year-old regime as the colonial capital of Guatemala.

 Here we partner with two communities, San Miguel Dueñas and San Pedro Yepocapa.
 Both communities have been strongly affected by the most recent eruptions of Volcán de Fuego that left considerable damage to infrastructure and resulted in severe burns and loss of life.
 In San Miguel Dueñas, we work with a refugee camp for elderly and displaced women.

-Sololá: Located 135 kilometers (ca. 85 miles) from Guatemala City, Sololá is known for its traditions and indigenous folklore.
-Sololá is home to the Tzutujil, Quiche and Kakchiquel peoples, all of whom are direct Mayan descendants.
+Sololá: Located 85 miles from Guatemala City, Sololá is known for its indigenous peoples, traditions and folklore.
+The people here are known as the Tzutujil, the Quiche and the Kakchiquel, all of whom are direct Mayan descendants.

 Here we partner with 7 communities within a 20 minute commute of our lodgings: Chui Manzana, Laguna Seca, Las Minas, Chiquel, Chuarrischee, Chaquillá and Santa María Del Tablón.
-These communities are dependent on crops of corn, apples, potatoes, onions and other legumes, as well as the artisanal work of the manufacturing of fabrics, an activity that is mostly carried out by women.
+These communities are dependent on crops of corn, apples, potatoes, onions and other legumes, as well as on the manufacture of artisanal fabrics, an activity that is mostly carried out by women.

 The need in Guatemala

 More than 1.6 million Guatemalans have critically unmet needs.
 Our partner communities in Guatemala (listed below) have identified the following areas in which they would like our help: education, healthcare, access to water, and community development.